-Units can be multi-story, not to exceed three stories with a maximum building height of 60 feet.
+Units can be multi-story, not to exceed three stories.

 Off-street parking, if provided, shall not obstruct the common courtyard.
 Maximum off-street surface parking is 1.5 spaces per unit.

 All units shall be accessible by a minimum six (6) foot wide sidewalk, which shall provide access to an adjoining public sidewalk system.